masolimano/maneage/README.md

      below to make them more readable.

    - Delete marked part(s) in `configure`.
+   - Delete `astnoisechisel` from the value of `top-level-programs` in `reproduce/src/make/dependencies.mk`.
+You can keep the rule to build `astnoisechisel`, since its not in the `top-level-programs` list, it (and all its dependencies) will be ignored.
    - Delete marked parts in `reproduce/src/make/initialize.mk`.
    - Delete `and Gnuastro \gnuastroversion` from `tex/preamble-style.tex`.